 Cons: Since it’s filled with air it doesn’t insulate that well against cold sleeping grounds.

 2. Sleepingo Camping Sleeping Pad

-This sleeping pad is also inflated by breath, and at only 14.5 oz it’s the lightest option on this list.
+This sleeping pad is inflated by breath, and at only 14.5 oz it’s a very lightweight option.
 It’s made from tough ripstop nylon, and it’s designed to be able to accommodate side or back sleepers.

-Pros: Lightest option on this list, folds into a compact carrying pouch.
+Pros: Lightweight.
+Folds into a compact carrying pouch.
 Some insulation.

 Cons: Mattress can slip out from under you during the night because of the slick material.

 This option comes from the aptly named Clostnature, as it lets you be close to the ground without being uncomfortable.
 Got a sleeping buddy, or just like a little extra space?
 These smartly designed sleeping pads can snap together to make a full-size mattress.
 The pad is self-inflating, and you can manually inflate the pillow to your desired comfort level.

 Pros: Pads can snap together to create a larger pad.